SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_NSW_Announcement_Manager.md

 - **Debug Logging**: if enabled, all steps will be logged (only use when necessary)
 - **Crosspoint dB Value**: this value is used to open the crosspoints in a matrix (default: -*20 dB*)
 - **Crosspoint Configuration Timeout**: the max amount of time that the Announcement Manager will check if the crosspoint was correctly set (after that the set is assumed to have failed) (default: *5s*)
-- **Release Crosspiont Delay**: the time that Announcement Manager will wait to close the crosspoints after the user stops announcing or configures the announcement (default *30s*)
+- **Release Crosspoint Delay**: the time that Announcement Manager will wait to close the crosspoints after the user stops announcing or configures the announcement (default *30s*)
 - **Max Announcement Duration**: max time an announcement can take (after that, crosspoints will be closed) (default: *5min*)
 - **Remove Announcement Delay**: the time between the end of the announcement and when it's removed from the Visio (default: *10s*)
 - **Max PBX Call Initialization Time**: the maximum it's allowed to take to initialize the PBX call (after that the initialization is assumed to have failed) (default: *40s*)
-- **Max PBX Call Retries**: if the initialization time is reached without a successful answer from the PBX Manager, then the intialization will be retried x times, depending on how this parameter is configured (default: 3)
+- **Max PBX Call Retries**: if the initialization time is reached without a successful answer from the PBX Manager, then the initialization will be retried x times, depending on how this parameter is configured (default: 3)

 ## Usage